What is UshUpgradeService.exe?

 As per the information we have the UshUpgradeService.exe is not a Virus or Malware.
-But a good file might be infected with malware or virus to disguise itself.
+But a good file might be infected with malware or a virus to disguise itself.

 Is UshUpgradeService.exe causing High Disk Usage?

-You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and click on the Disk option at the top to sort and find out the disk usage of UshUpgradeService.exe.
+You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and clicking on the Disk option at the top to sort and find out the disk usage of UshUpgradeService.exe.